Myanmar–Taiwan relations: History

 In 1949, following the end of the Chinese Civil War, some Kuomintang soldiers fled and took a stronghold in Northern Thailand and Myanmar with support from the US.
 With support from the PRC, Myanmar accused the Republic of China of "invading" Myanmar, and issued an appeal to the United Nations.
 After many negotiations, all Kuomintang soldiers in Myanmar were sent to Northern Thailand.
 Kuomintang soldiers helped Thailand fight communist rebels, and prevented a left revolution in Thailand, which led to the King of Thailand, Bhumibol Adulyadej, giving Kuomintang soldiers special amnesty for entitlement in Thailand, whilst some left for Taiwan.

+Historically, the Republic of China has claimed parts of Myanmar's Kachin State as its own territory.

 Diplomatic representation

 In the absence of formal diplomatic relations, Myanmar has a mission in Taipei known as the Myanmar Trade Office, the Republic of the Union of Myanmar.
 Operated by the country's Ministry of Commerce, this was established in June 2015.
 Taiwan currently has no mission in Naypyidaw, with Myanmar affairs being handled by the Taipei Economic and Cultural Office in Bangkok, Thailand.
 However, the Taiwan External Trade Development Council established a trade mission in Yangon in November 2013.